• Skip to primary navigation

 • plain flour.
 This holds the cookie together giving it structure.

-How to make Oatmeal Coconut cookies
+How to make Oatmeal Coconut cookies Recipe

-This is quite a simple process.
-First of all, pre-heat your oven and place some baking parchment on a tray.
+• First of all, pre-heat your oven and place some baking parchment on a tray.
 I’m all for easy washing up when the baking is finished.

-Then melt the butter or margarine in a suitably sized saucepan along with the syrup and the water.
+• Melt the butter or margarine in a suitably sized saucepan along with the syrup and the water.
 Once it’s melted add the buttery, syrupy mixture to the dry ingredients and stir until you can no longer see any dry ingredients.

-Shape the Cookie Dough
+Shape and the Cookie Dough

 All you need to do now is to scoop out tablespoon-sized amounts of mixture and place them on the baking tray.
 You don’t have to be too precious about exact amounts.